 - uses offensive, or insulting or abusive language and/or gestures.

-- receives a second caution in the same game.
+- receives a second caution in the same match.

 When one of the fouls that is normally punished by a direct free-kick is committed in the penalty area, a penalty kick shall be awarded.
 A penalty kick is taken from the penalty mark, and, when it is taken, all players, with the exception of the player taking the kick and the opposing goaltender, shall be within the field of play but outside the penalty area, and at least 10 yards from the ball.
 The opposing goaltender must stand on the goal line and may move laterally along the line but may not move toward the ball until it is touched.
 The player taking the kick must kick the ball forward, and may only kick the ball once.
 If the ball rebounds from the goalkeeper’s body, the player can kick the ball again.
 If the ball rebounds from the goal post or crossbar, the player may not touch the ball again until another player does.